jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2019-12-04-how-to-download-big-file-c17688745a5d.md

 ### Download file

-As an example, I downloaded the 831 MB file.
+As an example, I downloaded the 831 MB file\.

-wget need use 4 hr when network speed have 1 Mbit/s.
+wget need use 4 hr when network speed have 1 Mbit/s\.

-However when we use axel spent time only 5 minutes.
+However when we use axel spent time only 5 minutes\.

 The command will look like this:
 ```
 axel -n 80 -S5 http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/human_g1k_v37.fasta.gz
 ```
-- -n : use 80 thread accelerate download
+- \-n : use 80 thread accelerate download
-- -S5 : This means that the file search engine filesearching.com is used to find the image file in order to increase the download speed
+- \-S5 : This means that the file search engine filesearching\.com is used to find the image file in order to increase the download speed
-- -o : save file path
+- \-o : save file path

 ### Download FTP file

-Sometimes we need use ftp download files.
+Sometimes we need use ftp download files\.

 So how to use axel download ftp file ?
 ```